carpentries-incubator/reproducible-ml-workflows/episodes/htc-systems.md

 * Has PyTorch and `torchvision` in it.
 * Has the ability to support CUDA v12.
 * Has an environment that has the CPU version of PyTorch and `torchvision` that can be installed on `linux-64`, `osx-arm64`, and `win-64`.
-* Has an environment that has the GPU version of PyTorch and `torchvision`.
+* Has an environment that has the GPU version of PyTorch and `torchvision` that can be installed on `linux-64`, and `win-64`.

 ::: solution